ScanWorks Board Functional Test & Device Programming

 - Simultaneous Switching Output Test

 This firmware has no need of an operating system or boot loader, thus is perfect for early prototype board development.
-ScanWorks Processor-based Functional Test for DDR is designed to enable time savings in development and to increase product quality for Arm Cortex based SoC’s from Xilinx and NXP.
+ScanWorks Processor-based Functional Test for DDR is designed to enable time savings in development and to increase product quality for Arm Cortex based SoC’s from AMD and NXP.
 Arm-based SoCs provide a powerful platform for product development in many market segments such as Defense, Automotive, Embedded Vision, IoT and IIoT.
 The common thread in all these markets is developing with DDR memories.

 The benefit of the SoC reducing chip count comes with a cost in terms of additional knowledge requirements for both development and manufacturing test in configuration of the embedded DDR memory controller.
 ScanWorks PFx reduces the knowledge burden and increases quality.
 The combination of ScanWorks and the right ARM SoC will ensure your development project is a success.